Cultural impact of Shakira: Fame

-Cataloged by various media outlets as a Latina with the status of a music superstar, Shakira is seen not only as an artist but as a world-class celebrity who covers different fields in addition to music, such as politics and philanthropy, having much influence in situations of support to communities.
-In addition to being considered the most influential Latin artist in Latin American culture.
+Various media outlets recognize Shakira as a world-class celebrity who covers different fields besides music such as politics and philanthropy with influence in situations of support to communities.

 Her fame began with her first international album Pies Descalzos which catapulted her into the Latin market very immediately after two failures with "Magia" and "Peligro", Shakira was quickly cataloged offensively as "the second largest export from Colombia" however in several countries such as Brazil, Peru, Colombia, Mexico, Argentina and more she was seen as a nascent musical phenomenon calling her as "the greatest Latin artist that Latin America has been able to offer", being invited to all type of interviews questioning her about her lyrics and sounds, thanks to her second album ¿Dónde Están los Ladrones?
 Shakira did nothing but increase the curiosity of the Latin public about her and her sounds by fusing the Lebanese culture with her Latin origin.
 Sales were a complete success during the nineties, selling just over 10 million records in Latin America alone until 2001, more than artists already established in the industry.